rgdonohue/foss4gna-2018/README.md

 * **challenges:**
   * the Git learning curve is challenging (make crack at teaching old dogs new tricks and Profs having meltdowns with merge conflicts)
   * Git doesn't track binary formats such as Shapefiles (so not suitable for all GIS teaching needs)
+  * Geo data can be large. need to be careful with pushing large files to GitHub repos and use alternative solutions
 * **recommendations:**
   * teacher training to include use of Git and GitHub
   * start with Git GUIs such as GitHub Desktop or SourceTree

+### Highlights of benefits of using this Git process as a teacher:

+* Teaching web cartography and web GIS is technically and time demanding; instructors need ways to maximize efficiency, and speeding up the transmission, management, and editing of student work (either help or evaluation) through command line and scripted Git processes serves this need.

 ## Using Git within the learning process